jundalisay/superb/content/en/research/smith/simple-life-of-adam-smith/chapter-18.md

-+++
+---
+title: "The Wealth Of Nations"
+linkTitle: "Chapter 18"
-title=  "THE WEALTH OF NATIONS" heading=  "Chapter 18" description=  "The Wealth of Nations was published on March 9, 1776" date=  2015-09-13 image=  "/covers/life.jpg" linkb=  "/research/smith/simple-life-of-adam-smith/chapter-17" linkbtext=  "Chapter 17" linkf=  "/research/smith/simple-life-of-adam-smith/chapter-19" linkftext=  "Chapter 19"
+description: "The Wealth of Nations was published on March 9, 1776"
-+++
+date: 2015-08-22
+author: "Rae"
+image: "/covers/life.jpg"
+---

 <!-- 1776.
 Aet.
 52 -->